Bad Jews Kvetching Over Good Soup Off-Broadway

 "My mom's side is straight-up, one-hundred-percent Italian, and they scream all the time," Chimo boasts.
 There is no talking to each other in that house.
 I actually don't go there very often because they're nightmares."

-Harmon, currently a student in Juilliard's playwriting program, insists inspiration for the comedy did not come from close to home.
+Harmon, currently a student in Julliard's playwriting program, insists inspiration for the comedy did not come from close to home.
 "It's not based on my family," he asserts.
 "But you pull from stuff."

 Zegen relates one of his family's stories of lore.
 "My grandfather [who was a Holocaust survivor] discovered years after that his brother had survived [also], and then they met up, and apparently had a fight, and then they never talked to each other ever again."

 But we don't need to worry about fighting at our table.
-In fact, the cast and playwright get along so well they're practically mishpucha [Yiddish for family].
+In fact, the cast and playwright get along so well they're practically mishpucha.
 (The night before our lunch date, they all attended the Big Apple Circus.)
-During rehearsals, they gathered for a dinner that Harmon cooked himself.
+During rehearsals, they gathered for a dinner that Harmon himself cooked.

 "Food is a tradition," Zegen adds.
 "My grandma and my grandfather are big into soup.
 My older brother has taken the mantle in that."